-The point of this is to again, show you the power of your own self, your own intuition through the body’s language, to help guide you through understanding of your inner self.
+The point of this is to again, show you the strength within yourself, when you listen to your own intuition through your body’s language, to help guide you through understanding of your inner self.
 Any time that you spend alone with yourself, with the intent on self-discovery, will dramatically change your life.
 Healing the body-mind-soul through intuitive movement takes time and practice.

 If you choose to start your own body awareness through intuitive movement program, I will tell you to trust your heart and follow it.
 Do what works for you and focus on what you know you need to work on.
 If you are completely new to physical activity and physical fitness, you should get your physician’s approval and start really slowly.

 Movement that you are unaccustomed to will be painful at first.
 Draw from your experience with exercise over the years, as you initiate your movements.
 Do intuitive movements that feel comfortable.
-Never, ever, push through any pain.
-(See When Pain is a Medical Emergency).
+Avoid the tendency to push through pain of any type.
 If something hurts more than just a mild ache, let up on your movement just enough to stop the pain.
 The next day, see if you can go just a little farther without pain.
 Discover where your edge of comfort is and try to push it farther and farther each day.
 Go slow.